LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 Launching Master & Worker Instances
 ===================================

 **1.**  Login to `JetStream Cloud <https://use.jetstream-cloud.org/>`_ where we will be setting up Master and Worker instances that are to be launched using the following respective deployment scripts.
 These deployment scripts (Master & Worker) are designed to:

-	+ download specified BLAST databases
+	+ download specified BLAST databases;
-	+ Master script to launch sequenceServer front-end that can be accessed using the IP ADDRESS of the instance.
+	+ Master script to launch sequenceServer front-end that can be accessed using the IP ADDRESS of the instance;
-	+ Worker script to connect factory of workers to the Master
+	+ Worker script to connect factory of workers to the Master.

+** Deployment Scripts **

 The deployment scripts for a Master instance (atmo_deploy_master.sh) can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_master.sh>`_.
 The deployment scripts for a Worker instance (atmo_deploy_worker.sh) can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_worker.sh>`_.

 .. note::